 To get attention and keep it in copy or content, you must be able to connect with people.
 To do this, you should have a specific target customer in mind when you write.

 Create customer personas to give names, jobs, interests, challenges, etc. Use actual customer data whenever possible to create them.
 Speak directly to this person’s challenges and provide solutions.

 Use shared experiences, stories, metaphors, etc., to demonstrate that you get them.
 You share something with them.
 You understand their challenges and have the solution.

 Complement Copy & Content with Pictures & Other Visuals

 People remember around 65% of what they see and about 10% of what they hear or read.
 Yes, you may need words to convey the details of your message, but you need visuals to help people remember what they learned on your site.

 Use relevant screenshots and free images to accent the page.
 Embed videos, slideshares, tweets, and other media to make your pages more interactive.
 But never sacrifice speed for visuals.
 They should be optimized for responsiveness.

 Reading your content or copying it out loud will help you understand how readable it truly is.
 You probably need to revise if you stumble over a word or phrase.

 You can be personal and professional at the same time.
 Keep your professionalism throughout.
 Professionals joke and speak casually.
-But they always speak with purpose and trustworthiness.
+But they always talk with purpose and trustworthiness.

 Write for Computer Screens